kiahvaidya/f1prediction/README.md

 # 🏎️ F1 Podium Prediction Using FastF1 & Machine Learning

-This project uses historical F1 qualifying and race data powered by the [FastF1](https://theoehrly.github.io/Fast-F1/) library and a Gradient Boosting Classifier to predict podium finishers for upcoming Formula 1 races.
+This project uses historical F1 qualifying and race data powered by the [FastF1](https://theoehrly.github.io/Fast-F1/) library and a Random Forest Regressor to predict podium finishers for upcoming Formula 1 races.

 ---